fgimian/fgimian.github.io/blog/content/post/what-does-high-resolution-audio-really-mean.md

   upsampling to process audio at double the sample rate and then convert it back down again.

-    As such, poorly designed DSP algorithms (which there are many) which aren't upsampled do sound inferior at lower sample rates.
+    As such, poorly designed DSP and synthesis algorithms (which there are many) that aren't upsampled do sound inferior at lower sample rates.

 * **Downsampling**: Recording at a higher sample rate requires you to downsample when producing a 16-bit / 44.1 kHz version for CD and most digital